What is Access?

 Is study support available?

 Yes!
-During your Access programme, you will complete an induction and academic skills module that introduces you to the University, learning in higher education, and some key areas of academic and study development.
-This provides an essential foundation for your learning success.
+Equipping you to study successfully is at the heart of our Access programme.
+Alongside your subject learning, you will complete our Access Essentials module, which introduces you to the University, learning in higher education, and some key areas of academic and study development.
+This provides an essential foundation for your learning success on Access and beyond.

 What support and facilities are available to me?